Murder of Stuart Tay: The murder

-On New Year's Eve 1992, the perpetrators lured Tay to the back yard of the Buena Park, California, residence of Abraham Acosta.
+On New Year's Eve 1992, the perpetrators lured Tay to the back yard of the Buena Park, California residence of Abraham Acosta.
 Kirn Kim acted as a lookout.
 Prosecutors said that the perpetrators had made preparations before the murder, having dug a grave 24 hours prior.
 The perpetrators held rehearsals for the murder and purchased gloves so they would not leave fingerprints behind.

 In the backyard, the perpetrators hit Tay with a baseball bat and a sledgehammer.
 Chan and Acosta hit Tay.
 Tay did not die immediately, so the perpetrators forced Tay to drink rubbing alcohol.
 His mouth was then taped shut.
 After Tay died, he was buried in the grave.
 Acosta had taken $100 from Tay's wallet.
-The perpetrators drove Tay's car to Compton, California to give the impression that Tay had been carjacked.
-Charles Choe, one of the perpetrators, said that Robert Chan dug the grave and poured the rubbing alcohol down Tay's throat.
+The perpetrators drove Tay's car to Compton to give the impression that Tay had been carjacked.
+Choe said that Chan dug the grave and poured the rubbing alcohol down Tay's throat.
 The authorities discovered Tay's body at the Acosta residence.
 Orange County authorities stated that Tay's death occurred due to asphyxiation on vomit; authorities argued that this was most likely due to the head injuries, and that the taping of the nose and mouth may have quickened his death.

 Criminal trials and sentencing

 Charles Choe pleaded guilty to first degree murder and acted as the key prosecution witness in exchange for being prosecuted as a juvenile instead of as an adult.
 Mun Bong Kang pleaded guilty.

 In his trial, Chan said that he did not mastermind the killing of Tay, and that he believed that Tay put explosives in his house and would kill him if Tay was not himself killed.
 A juror who spoke under anonymity said "There was no doubt that he was the mastermind.
 He tried to lie and blame others for it, but if there was no Robert Chan, Stuart Tay would still be alive today."
 On Tuesday May 3, 1994, Robert Chan was convicted of first-degree murder.
 The jury took less than three hours to reach the verdict.
-Ulla Lang, a juror from Huntington Beach, California, said "I was surprised at how fast the verdict took [sic], but there was really nothing to decide.
+Ulla Lang, a juror from Huntington Beach, said "I was surprised at how fast the verdict took [sic], but there was really nothing to decide.
 He got on the witness stand and said he did it and he knew what he was doing.
 It's like the prosecutor said—he convicted himself."
 Chan was sentenced to life in prison without parole.

 On Friday July 1, 1994, Kirn Kim and Abraham Acosta were convicted of first degree murder.
 Acosta was convicted of ambushing his victim.
 Jurors acquitted Kim of ambushing his victim.
 Even though Acosta had taken $100 from Tay, jurors acquitted Acosta of killing for financial gain.
 Acosta was sent to a California Youth Authority (CYA) facility.